smarter-sh/smarter/doc/CHATBOT_API.md

 Contact Lawrence McDaniel (<lawrence@querium.com>) or Kent Fuka (<kent@querium.com>) if you need Smarter Bastion server access.

+Features are continuously added to the Smarter web console, with the mid-term goal of providing a minimal UX that provides customers with autonomy to manage all aspects of a ChatBot.
+Meanwhile, there's Django Admin to cover any functionality gaps.

 ## Domain Name Resolution

 The Smarter application stack provides consistent behavior for either of three different domain name styles